arviz-devs/arviz/doc/source/contributing/docstrings.md

 Docstrings should follow the
 [numpy docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 Read more about it {ref}`docstring_formatting`.
-In ArviZ docs, docstrings consit of six main sections, i.e.,
+In ArviZ docs, docstrings consit of five main sections, i.e.,
 1. Short summary
-2. Extended Summary
-3. Parameters
+2. Parameters
-4. Returns
+3. Returns
-5. See Also
+4. See Also
-6. References
-7. Examples
+5. Examples
+Extended summary is strongly encouraged and references is required when relevant in order to cite the papers proposing or explaining the algorithms that are implemented.
+All other sections can also be used when convenient.

 ## References
 While adding description of parameters, examples, etc, it is important to add references to external libraries and ArviZ.